 CTPT and CBB will only be used to facilitate priority dispatch and / or system security.
-We also may set down the Maximum Transfer Capacity on the interconnectors for system security reasons.
+We also may set down the net transfer capacity (NTC) on the interconnectors for system security reasons.
+Further to decision paper SEM-24-025 the TSOs' are enhancing transparency associated with NTC reductions by publishing sufficient detail that explains the basis for the setting down the NTC.
 To resolve system security issues, we will first look to take 'local' actions within the SEM.
 From a priority dispatch perspective, we also look to take 'local' SEM actions first (such as reducing the output of conventional generation to make room for wind).
 If these actions are insufficient, we will then look to Interconnector trading.
 Trades only happen after the closure of the respective intra-day markets so do not impact on participants in those markets.
 SONI and EirGrid are currently engaging with the GB TSO to improve the cross-zonal actions currently available.

 System security reasons may be short term decisions or could be longer term implementations such as the management of operating hours on generators.
 Each proposed trade must be agreed with the GB TSO.
-The GB TSO will have the right to reject the proposed trade where it is deemed to have a negative impact on secure, efficient, and economical system operation.
+The GB TSO will have the right to reject the proposed trade where it is deemed to have a negative impact on secure, efficient, and economic operation of their system.

 The table below describes the Cross Zonal Actions which were agreed for go-live of the revised SEM arrangements.
 The table below also includes any Cross-Zonal Actions that have been introduced following go-live.
-At go-live Co-ordinated Third Party Trading (CTPT) was not finalised, however it is now finalised and operational.
-Further information is available in the SEM-GB Joint Implementation Group's paper on 'Interim Cross Zonal Arrangements for GB-ISEM Go-live'.
+Further information is available in the SEM-GB Joint Implementation Group's paper on 'Interim Cross Zonal Arrangements for GB-ISEM Go-live'9.